HiteshRepo/Kubernetes-101/Readme.md

    2. An automated build tool like Jenkins uses service a/c to deploy app on the cluster
 5. To create a service a/c: `kubectl create serviceaccount <account-name>`
 6. To view all service a/c: `kubectl get service a/c`
-7. On creation of service a/c a token is created automatically: `kubectl descrive serviceaccount <acocunt-name>` - see Tokens
+7. On creation of service a/c a token is created automatically: `kubectl describe serviceaccount <acocunt-name>` - see Tokens
 8. The above token can be used by the external apps for authentication of kube-api as a bearer token.
 9. Token is stored as a secret object.
 10. To view the secret object: `kubectl describe secret <secret-name>`